andrewjmeier/TableTop.JS/tutorials/markdown/checkers.md

 Anddd we're done!
 Congratulations on your first TableTop.js game!

-**Reload your test.html file one last time!** You should be able to play checkers to your heart's content.
+**Reload your checkers.html file one last time!** You should be able to play across two open tabs to your heart's content.

 ### Conclusion